peterver/aurelia-i18n-value-converters/ARTICLE.md

 - Value : The date that we passed, in this case it will be `2017-02-20`
 - Format : Our locale file will define this as being `formatDate:MMMM D YYYY`

-The format will be split on the `:` character to become `['formatDate', 'MMMM D YYYY']` where the first part would be the name of your value converter and the second part would be any additional parameters your value converter would need.
+Our interpolation function will split the format on the `:` character to become `['formatDate', 'MMMM D YYYY']` where the first part (*formatDate*) would be the name of the value converter we want to use, and the second part (*MMMM D YYYY*) would be the format parameter our value converter requires.
 Our format function will then look for the value converter in aurelia's registered resources, and will execute the `toView` function with the provided parameters.

 And behold, the eventual result would be : ```Today's date is : February 20 2017```